Analysis | The incredible scale of the Strategic Petroleum Reserve, visualized

 Of course, you don’t have to fill those jugs with milk.
 You could fill them with, say, oil.
 Four gallons of oil sitting there on your living room carpet, contained by thin plastic.
 Not the best decision, but useful as an illustration.

-Because I was curious, given the Biden administration’s plan to release oil from the nation’s Strategic Petroleum Reserve, exactly how much oil the United States keeps on hand.
+I was curious, given the Biden administration’s plan to release oil from the nation’s Strategic Petroleum Reserve, exactly how much oil the United States keeps on hand.
 So I figured I’d convert it into something I can appreciate, like those milk jugs.

 This did not work as intended.

-As would be expected, the United States has a lot of oil in our Strategic Petroleum Reserve.
+As would be expected, the United States has a lot of oil in the Strategic Petroleum Reserve.
 As of March 25, 568.3 million barrels, to be specific.
 And since each barrel contains the equivalent of 42 gallons of oil, that means that the United States has at its disposal 23.9 billion gallons of oil.

 An amount that would take an awful long time to pour into 23.9 billion gallon milk jugs.

 But now we do our math.
 If we were to fill those milk jugs and line them up for the nation’s eventual strategic use, we’d create a line of jugs about 63,000 miles long.
 Enough to run the distance of the Great Wall of China, and back, and then to the end again, and back and then almost back to the far end once again.
-If we arranged them in a square, it would cover about 35 square miles, a bit more than half of the entire area of Washington, D.C.
+If we arranged them in a square, it would cover about 35 square miles, a bit more than half of the entire area of D.C.

 This is not a smart way to store this oil, of course, since it wastes so much space.
 Instead, we would be wise to stack the milk jugs vertically as well, so that we don’t use so much space.
 If we shaped our milk jugs holding our oil — about 3,400 jugs wide and long and a bit over 2,000 jugs high, we’d have a nice little cube that would sit almost perfectly on the square that surrounds the U.S. Capitol.